IzzetYoung/CAMI/README.md

 **[2024-11-20]** Strengthen the Self-Refine method to refine responses, thereby increasing the accuracy of reflecting provided instructions.

+**[2025-1-16]** Enhance the topic tree structure to represent it as a topic graph.
+Implement a retrieval-based approach for the client simulator to identify the most relevant topic at the present time.

 ## The STAR Framework

 Our proposed STAR framework consists of four key modules that collaboratively mimic a counselor performing MI counseling, that is: (a) *<u>S</u>tate Inference*, which infers the current client's state based on the transtheoretical model of health behavior change.
 Based on the inferred client's state, the counselor may perform topic exploration before selecting a response strategy; (b) *<u>T</u>opic Exploration*, which explores a wide range of motivation topics in a topic tree to find the topic that may evoke change talk with the client; (c) *Strategy Selection*, also known as *<u>A</u>ction Selection*, which selects the appropriate strategy based on the current client's state, session context, and identified topic (if any); and (d) *<u>R</u>esponse Generation \& Ranking*, which generates a few candidate responses based on the selected strategies and selects the most appropriate response that is coherent with the current context and aligned with MI principles.
 In this study, we assume that the counselor is aware of the client's behavior problem before any counseling begins.
 For more details, please refer to our paper.